Potomac Programs for International Students

 University of the Potomac (formerly Potomac College) was founded in 1991 and offers Associate of Science, Bachelor of Science, and Master’s degree programs.
 Potomac’s educational philosophy is to address the needs and learning styles of a diverse community of learners through the structure of its academic programs that integrate classroom theory and relevant practical experience.

-In the Heart of Washington, D.C.
+Study in the USA, in the heart of Washington, D.C.

 University of the Potomac offers a vibrant multicultural atmosphere located in the heart of the USA capital, Washington, D.C., headquarters to Government Organizations, Non-Profit Organizations, International Organizations, and Embassies from across the globe.